dbojado/Keto-Diet-Project/README.md

 Can we predict if a food is keto friendly?

 ## What is a Keto Diet?
-The ketogenic diet (keto) is a low carb, high fat diet.
+The Ketogenic Diet (keto) is a low carb, high fat diet.
 Many studies show that this type of diet can help you lose weight and improve your health.

 ## About the Project